 For much of its history, the American Family Therapy Academy (AFTA) has been a volunteer-managed organization, which has made it reliant upon the work of committees to manage the daily operations of the organization.
-Though committees no longer serve that purpose, the rich tradition of committee involvement continues in order to source the expertise of an accomplished membership, encourage their participation in the decision-making process, and foster a culture of collaboration within the organization.
+The rich tradition of committee involvement continues in order to source the expertise of an accomplished membership, encourage their participation in the decision-making process, and foster a culture of collaboration within the organization.

 AFTA Standing Committees